prasoonmitra/cybersecurity-labs/README.md

 Hi, I'm Prasoon

-I'm a rising second-year Computer Engineering student at Georgia Tech with a strong interest in data science.
+I'm a rising second-year Computer Engineering student at Georgia Tech with a strong interest in cybersecurity.
+I am motivated to protect data from cyber criminals in order to help businesses achieve their goals.

+I value learning modern technologies such as the use of Artificial Intelligence to be defend against advanced cyber attacks.

 Connect with Me